ska-sa/dc_sand/utilities/network_udp_packet_timing/readme.md

 ## Ethtool NIC configuration commands

+The following commands were used to configure the interface being used for the network tests:

-1. `ethtool -G enp175s0d1 rx 8192 tx 8192` - Set network buffer sizes to prevent packets getting dropped due to buffer overflow.
+1. `ethtool -G <interface_name> rx 8192 tx 8192` - Set network buffer sizes to prevent packets getting dropped due to buffer overflow.
 8192 bytes is the maximum size on most current NICs.
-2. `sudo ethtool -C enp175s0d1 adaptive-tx off tx-usecs 16 tx-frames 16` - Set interrupt coalescing for TX parameters.
+2. `sudo ethtool -C <interface_name> adaptive-tx off tx-usecs 16 tx-frames 16` - Set interrupt coalescing for TX parameters.
 Setting both usecs and frames to 16 seems to be the optimal setup on dbelab07.
-3. `sudo ethtool -C enp175s0d1 adaptive-rx off rx-usecs 0 rx-frames 0` - Set interrupt coalescing for RX parameters.
+3. `sudo ethtool -C <interface_name> adaptive-rx off rx-usecs 0 rx-frames 0` - Set interrupt coalescing for RX parameters.
 Setting receiver side rx-usecs and rx-frames to zero has resulted in the least packets being dropped by the receiver.
 This is specifically in the 10 Gbps domain.
 It is suspected that this may not hold up at the 100 Gbps rates.

 Here is a [link](https://access.redhat.com/sites/default/files/attachments/20150325_network_performance_tuning.pdf) to